WSMorrison/BricksThenMadeNow/README.md

 ### General Features on All Pages

 The page has several main pages and some supporting confirmation and information pages.
-Because of the page construction, a base with a header and footer and so navigation supplements included, there are a few features that are common to almost all pages.
+Because of the page construction, a base with a header and footer with some navigation elements included on each, there are a few features that are common to almost all pages.

 <details>
 <summary>General page features, using the index as an example.</summary>